rapidsai/cudf/docs/cudf/source/internals.md

 You can read more about device memory allocation with RMM [here](https://github.com/rapidsai/rmm#devicebuffers).

-When constructing a Buffer from a device object, such as a CuPy array, no new device memory is allocated.
+When constructing a Buffer from a device object such as a CuPy array, no new device memory is allocated.
 Instead, the Buffer points to the existing allocation, keeping a reference to the device
 array: